-Australian Print Workshop offers an Artist-in-Residence Program, from time-to-time, when the APW Visiting Artist Apartment isn't required for an APW Project (and resources allow).
+Australian Print Workshop offers an occasional Artist-in-Residence Program, when the APW Visiting Artist Apartment isn't required for an APW Project (and resources allow).

 APW Artist-in-Residence opportunities are advertised via APW's website and social media.

 Australian Print Workshop Artist-in-Residence Program Artists may be offered the following opportunities:

 APW Artists-in-Residence are provided with ‘rent free’ accommodation in the APW Visiting Artist Studio and Self-Contained Apartment for the duration of their residency.